 Second, polio was ruled out.
 This was not polio.
 These diseases are unrelated to polio.
 And the polio vaccine had nothing to do with it (given that 2 out of 23 people were unvaccinated, making the risk of AFM technically higher for unvaccinated individuals than vaccinated ones based on this limited sample).

-What we know about the acute flaccid myelitis cases
+What we know about acute flaccid myelitis cases

-Dr. Vincent Ianelli, writing at Vaxopedia, reviewed the nearly 350 cases of the acute flaccid myelitis, or the subtype of polio like syndrome, that we have been seeing since 2014.
-Dr.
+Dr. Vincent Iannelli, writing at Vaxopedia, reviewed the nearly 350 cases of the acute flaccid myelitis, or the subtype of a polio-like syndrome, that we have been seeing since 2014.
+Dr. Iannelli wrote:

 - most cases occur in children